 Focus On The Positive

 Okay, we’ve gotten the negative piece out of the way.
 Now, let’s chat about how to curate a positive feed!
-I have 3 favorite types of content I like to seek out that brings some positivity to my feed.
+I have 3 favorite types of content I like to seek out that bring some positivity to my feed.

 I’m a big fan of inspiring quotes.
-So I really enjoy finding accounts that share uplifting or realistic quotes about life or business.
+So I enjoy finding accounts that share uplifting or realistic quotes about life or business.
 But motivation can come in many forms.
 I love reading motivational stories.
 I enjoy following authors who share their successes.
 I gravitate towards people who share the good and bad about their journeys.
 It’s real and makes me feel less alone.

 I like to think of feel-good content like pictures and videos that exist simply to make me smile or laugh.
-I love following social media comedians who poke-fun at pop-culture topics.
+I love following social media comedians who poke fun at pop-culture topics.
 My current favorite is Food Blogger Amanda Rettke who has an IG Reel channel where she plays the role of Shirley at the fictitious Your Content Is Terrible Hotline.
 She is freaking hilarious.
 I get so excited when I see a new post from her in my feed.

 Another great piece of feel-good content is animals.
 Dogs, cats, zoo animals, you name it.
 How can you not laugh or feel a ray of sunshine watching animals looking cute or being obnoxious?